BikeyBoi/proxmox/Segregating using NAT with DHCP.md

 #.
 Make config presistent

-      sudo apt-get update
+       apt-get update
-      sudo apt-get install iptables-persistent
+       apt-get install iptables-persistent

       iptables-save > /etc/iptables/rules.v4
       ip6tables-save > /etc/iptables/rules.v6

 #.
-Check the rules: ``sudo iptables -t nat -L`` - you should be able to see the new rules.
+Check the rules: `` iptables -t nat -L`` - you should be able to see the new rules.

 Configuring DHCP for the NAT
 -----------------------------